What Does it Take to Be an Animal Breeder?

 - Breeding Manager

-There were about 9,000 jobs for Animal Breeder in 2016 (in the United States).
+In 2016, there was an estimated number of 9,000 jobs in the United States for Animal Breeder.
 New jobs are being produced at a rate of 2.2% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Animal Breeder by 2026.
 Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Animal Breeder are Missouri, Texas, and Oregon.
 Watch out if you plan on working in North Carolina, Maryland, or Illinois.
 These states have the worst job growth for this type of profession.